Laptop ban in Europe could cost airline passengers $1 billion

 The annual $1.1 billion cost estimate from IATA includes the loss of productive time in the sky for business travelers and longer travel times.

-European officials are scheduled to meet with their American counterparts on Wednesday to discuss aviation security, days after a potential expansion of the ban was first reported.
+European officials met their American counterparts in Brussels on Wednesday to discuss aviation security, days after a potential expansion of the ban was first reported.

+In a joint statement after the meeting, the U.S. Department for Homeland Security and the European Commission said they had discussed how to confront "the serious evolving threats to aviation security."
+They agreed to meet again in Washington next week.

 The U.S. introduced rules in March that require any electronic device larger than a smartphone to be carried in checked baggage on flights from 10 airports in the Middle East and Africa.
 (It cited intelligence suggesting terrorists could hide explosives in bigger devices.)